wetadigital/physlight/docs/tex/README.md

 ## Illustrations

 > These are very old notes on how the basic starting point for some illustrations were generated.
-Be aware that a fair few of the ones we have now have actually been redrawn (largely by Johannes Meng, to whom we are quite grateful) in Inkscape and are available as Inkscape SVG files in the repo.
+Be aware that a fair few of the ones we have now were redrawn (largely by Johannes Meng, to whom we are quite grateful) in Inkscape and are available as Inkscape SVG files in the repo.

-To make pictures (not a very perfect process, tbh):
+To make pictures (not a very perfect process, TBH):

 use geogebra (https://www.geogebra.org/) to make a diagram
   - once you're ready to export use `Export to PGF/TikZ` and choose these options: